 6) Include your check in/out times in your requests

 Remember that you are not staying in a hotel with a 24/7 reception.
 Some hosts might not be available to check you in at midnight or feel comfortable knowing that you are checking out early in the morning, especially if they are working that day.
 Some places will have safes with a code where you can get the key from to check in and then leave it there when you are leaving.
 Double check this with your host.

 Sending the same message to several hosts is not ideal.
 If for some reason you have to, make sure you change the name to the correspondent host.
 Avoid saying “Hi Peter” if your host’s name is David.

 8) NEVER make payments outside the Airbnb platform

 If you contact your host through Airbnb but then decide to pay them by cash or bank transfer, you will NOT be covered by the company should any problem arise.
 There have been several cases of scam because of this.
 Only process your payments through the Airbnb website.

 Tell them what you liked about their place or how they could improve the experience they offer.
 There is a section of your review that is private and only your host will read.
 Future guests will rely on these reviews, so take the time to write yours.

 Interested in giving Airbnb a try but don’t have an account yet?
-Register using our link and get a discount on your first booking!
+Register using my link and get a discount on your first booking!
 Click here.